cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

    kubectl get ns
    ```

-1. Can you list all Helm Repositories
+1. Can you list all Helm releases?
+   > Note This will be an empty list

    ```bash
    helm list -A
    ```